Computational science: Predictive computational science

 Predictive computational science is a scientific discipline concerned with the formulation, calibration, numerical solution, and validation of mathematical models designed to predict specific aspects of physical events, given initial and boundary conditions, and a set of characterizing parameters and associated uncertainties.
 In typical cases, the predictive statement is formulated in terms of probabilities.
 For example, given a mechanical component and a periodic loading condition, "the probability is (say) 90% that the number of cycles at failure (Nf) will be in the interval N1<Nf<N2".

 Urban complex systems

-In 2018, over half the world's population lives in cities.
-By 2050, the United Nations estimates, 68% of the world's population will be urban.
-This urban growth is focused in the urban populations of developing countries where city dwellers will more than double, increasing from 2.5 billion in 2009 to almost 5.2 billion in 2050.
 Cities are massively complex systems created by humans, made up of humans, and governed by humans.
 Trying to predict, understand and somehow shape the development of cities in the future requires complex thinking and computational models and simulations to help mitigate challenges and possible disasters.
 The focus of research in urban complex systems is, through modeling and simulation, to build a greater understanding of city dynamics and help prepare for the coming urbanization.